metriql/metriql.com/docs/reference/relation.md

 ---
 Relations enable the non-technical users to use dimensions and measures from other datasets when there is a relation between the source dataset and the target datasets.
 Typically, metriql generates JOIN statements in SQL.

-There are two different ways to define the relations, either via `relationships` test in dbt or under `meta.metriql.relations` in you have more complex logic.
+There are two different ways to define the relations, either via `relationships` test in dbt or under `meta.metriql.relations` if you have more complex logic.

 #### Creating relation via dbt test